Category: Listed Buildings & Conservation

 forresterarchitects recently completed a full refurbishment of a Grade II listed townhouse located in the West Square Conservation Area in South East London.
 The project included an interesting addition to the dining room, where the traditional fire and hearth were replaced with an open flame rotisserie.

 The refurbishment aimed to retain the original charm and character of the townhouse, while enhancing the kitchen and dining space located on the lower ground floor.
-This area was limited in natural daylight, so the forresterarchitects had to carefully consider the materials used and the placement of features to make the most of reflected light.
+This area was limited in natural daylight, so forresterarchitects had to carefully consider the materials used and the placement of features to make the most of reflected light.
 The addition of the open flame rotisserie to the dining room created an informal and entertaining heart of the house.
 The new kitchen and dining space were designed to be more appropriate for modern living, as many townhouse kitchens are too small or poorly configured. forresterarchitects took a considered approach to material choice, selecting materials that would complement the existing features of the townhouse while contributing to the desired atmosphere of the space.
 The result is a tasteful and practical design that maintains the townhouse’s original character while improving its functionality.

 The project retains the original charm and character of the property, while enhancing the kitchen and dining space to create an inviting and functional heart of the house.
 Thoughtful material selection and attention to detail has resulted in a practical and beautiful space that will be enjoyed for years to come.